Appendix - List of activities and processors

 Purpose – We will share personal confidential information with the safeguarding team where there is a need to assess and evaluate any safeguarding concerns and to protect the safety of individuals.

-Consent is not required to share information for this purpose.
+Consent may not be required to share information for this purpose.

 Safeguarding Children